Connect with us

 Canterbury Commons Development Update

-Swervo continues to make progress on the construction of its state-of-the-art amphitheater which is expected to open in 2025.
-The Company’s barn relocation and redevelopment plan is also underway and should be completed in 2025.
-Later in 2024, Canterbury expects to begin work on the road adjacent to the amphitheater which will unlock development of 20 acres of land in that portion of the site.
+Swervo continues to make progress on the construction of its state-of-the-art amphitheater.
+The Company’s barn relocation and redevelopment plan is nearing completion with over 300 new stalls completed and in operation, with the balance of the planned backside improvements on schedule for completion prior to the 2025 live racing season.
+Canterbury is also nearing completion of the road adjacent to the amphitheater which will unlock the development potential of roughly 25 acres of land in that portion of the site.

 Residential and commercial construction updates related to joint ventures include:

-• Phase II of Doran Properties Group’s upscale Triple Crown Residences at Canterbury Park has begun initial occupancy.
+• Phase II of The Doran Group’s upscale Triple Crown Residences at Canterbury Park has leased 87% of its available units.

 Residential and commercial construction updates related to prior land sales include: